jxlxx/netwerking.club/readme.md

 so that whenever you `cd` into `netwerking.club` the shell loads automatically.

-# To edit
+# Contributing

-All the content can be found in `website/content`
+All the content can be found in `website/content` and fixes & new sections are welcome :)